RyanLarge13/Npm-Commands/README.md

 ## Conclusion
 * If any issues occur you can create an issue on github
-* If you want to contribute to the code please create a pull request the repository Enjoy!!
+* If you want to contribute to the code please create a pull request to the repository

+Enjoy!!